YouGotHacked001/MYIDanonymous/CONTRIBUTING.md

 - Contributing code to Mastodon by fixing bugs or implementing features
 - Improving the documentation

-If your contributions are accepted into Mastodon, you can request to be paid through [our OpenCollective](https://opencollective.com/mastodon).
+If your contributions are accepted into MYID, you can request to be paid through [our OpenCollective](https://opencollective.com/myid).

 ## Bug reports